 The Bank's original Certificate of Incorporation was issued by the Philippine Securities and Exchange Commission (SEC) on May 23, 1960.
+The Bank reopened to the public on June 26, 1999 as a thrift bank in accordance with the Monetary Board (MB) Resolution No. 512 dated April 21, 1999.
+Under MB Resolution No. 512.
 On August 20, 2009, the Board of Directors (BOD) approved the amendment of the Bank's Articles of Incorporation to extend its corporate term for another fifty (50) years, from and after May 23, 2010, the end of the original term of the Bank's corporate existence.
 The amendment to the Articles of Incorporation to extend the Bank's corporate term was subsequently approved by the stockholders of the Bank, who own/represent at least two thirds (2/3) of the outstanding capital stock, at the Annual Stockholders' Meeting held in October 2009.
 The Amended Articles of Incorporation was approved by the SEC on March 25, 2010.
 By virtue of Section 11 of Republic Act No. 11232 also known as the "Revised Corporation Code of the Philippines, which took effect on February 23, 2019, the Bank now has perpetual existence.

-As of December 31, 2021 and 2020, CBC, the ultimate parent bank, has ownership interest in the Bank of 99.60%.
+As of December 31, 2022 and 2021, CBC, the ultimate parent bank, has ownership interest in the Bank of 99.60%.